 - Don’t do ANY of these things!
 Alcohol is against the rules (tsk, tsk)!

 On the first dry Yankee Springs camping trip, there were some “junior rangers” who were definitely on the prowl for people breaking the rules!
 We jokingly called them the “Junior Gestapo.”
 In addition to being stalked by the power-loving teenagers (they even followed us when we walked down by the lake so our talking wouldn’t bother other campers), other highlights of that trip included Sam chasing raccoons away from a containers of cookies I made (the Rubbermaid container had claw marks on it afterwards), and torrential rains – which put our tent to the test.
 Since the cheapo Spalding tent didn’t hold up so well, it was replaced with a beefier REI model a few months later.
 We’ve had that REI tent since 2000, and though it’s getting a bit long in the tooth, it’s still been a trouper – even in heavy rains.
-Pro tip – if you’re really serious about camping, don’t go too cheap on your tent purchase!
-This is something that’s going to be your last line of defense between Mother Nature – and you.
-A leaky tent will ruin your trip in more ways than you can count.
+Pro tip – if you’re really serious about camping, don’t go too cheap on your tent purchase.

-April 1 through Labor Day, you may not possess or consume an alcoholic beverage without written authorization of the park manager in the following locations:
+You may not possess or consume an alcoholic beverage within the following described locations April 1 through Labor Day without written authorization of the park manager:

 - Fort Custer Recreation Area – entire park.